notwaldorf/twemojify/README.md

 ✨twemojify✨
 =========

 We all know emoji doesn't work in Chrome, and that bug is assigned to me, and I don't know how to fix it, and I really like emoji.
-So I made some THINGS that use Twitter's new open source [emoji](https://blog.twitter.com/2014/open-sourcing-twitter-emoji-for-everyone) api and fixes the Internet.
+So I made some THINGS that use Twitter's new open source [emoji](https://blog.twitter.com/2014/open-sourcing-twitter-emoji-for-everyone) api and fix the Internet.
 Ok?
 Ok. 🎉

 There are two things you can use.
 I recommend the extension for an out-of-sight-out-of-mind emoji immersive experience.